bcgov/design-system/components/date_input/README.md

 ## Don't Use This For
 *	Dates that cannot be easily remembered
-*	When users have to schedule something in the future, a calendar dropdown may be better.

 ## Rationale
 Using three separate text fields is the fastest way for users to enter dates.
 Dropdown options cause accessibility difficulties.